Keycloak as IDP for OIDC-SSO

 # Keycloak

-1. Navigate to your realm and click on Create in the Clients-Section.
+1. Navigate to your realm and click on Create client in the Clients-Section.

 2. In there add your new client like shown below